-No, after much discussion with VA representatives and others annual reapplication is no longer required.
+No, annual reapplication is no longer required.
 Instead, a notification to the assessor is required if a veteran or surviving spouse no longer qualifies for the credit.

 No. However, the assessor may seek additional information as necessary to determine continued qualification, similar to all tax credits and exemptions.

-The filing deadline for the application is July 1st of the current assessment.
-Applications received after July 1st would apply to the following assessment year.
+The filing deadline for the application is July 1.
+Applications received after July 1 would apply to the following assessment year.

-2.2.
 I have received an application for the Disabled Veteran Tax Credit but the accompanying documentation is from 2007.
-Does supporting information needs to be dated within the past 12 months?
+Does supporting information need to be dated within the past 12 months?

 Yes, all supporting documentation must be within the last 12 months.